vertica/VerticaPy/README.md

 <br><br>
 Python has quickly become the most popular tool in this domain, owing much of its flexibility to its high-level of abstraction and impressively large and ever-growing set of libraries.
 Its accessibility has led to the development of popular and perfomant APIs, like pandas and scikit-learn, and a dedicated community of data scientists.
 Unfortunately, Python only works in-memory as a single-node process.
 This problem has led to the rise of distributed programming languages, but they too, are limited as in-memory processes and, as such, will never be able to process all of your data in this era, and moving data for processing is prohobitively expensive.
 On top of all of this, data scientists must also find convenient ways to deploy their data and models.
 The whole process is time consuming.
 <br><br>
-**Vertica ML Python aims to solve all of these problems**.
+**VerticaPy aims to solve all of these problems**.
 The idea is simple: instead of moving data around for processing, VerticaPy brings the logic to the data.
 <br><br>
-3 years in the making, we're proud to bring you version 1.0 of VerticaPy.
+3 years in the making, we're proud to bring you VerticaPy.
 <br><br>
 Main Advantages:
 <ul>